-- 12.1 If the employer is unable to retain the employee in employment in terms of paragraph 11 above, then the employer may terminate the employment relationship. - 12.2 When employees who have disabilities are dismissed for operational requirements, the employer should ensure that any selection criteria used do not either directly or indirectly unfairly discriminate against people with disabilities. - 12.3 Employers who provide disability benefits should ensure that employees are appropriately advised before they apply for the benefits available and before resigning from employment because of a medical condition.
+- 12.1 If the employer is unable to retain the employee in employment in terms of paragraph 11 above, then the employer may terminate the employment relationship. - 12.2 When employees who have disabilities are dismissed for operational requirements, the employer must ensure that any selection criteria used do not either directly or indirectly unfairly discriminate against persons with disabilities. - 12.3 Employers who provide disability benefits must ensure that employees are appropriately advised before they apply for the benefits available and before resigning from employment because of a medical condition.

-13. Workers' compensation
+13. WORKERS' COMPENSATION

-13.1 Employers should assist employees whose disability arose from a work related illness or accident, to receive the relevant statutory compensation, including compensation from the Compensation Fund and the Unemployment Insurance Fund.
+- 13.1 Employers should assist employees whose disability arose from a work related illness or accident, to receive the relevant statutory compensation. - 13.2 Employers must also assist employees with disabilities with any unemployment insurance claims.